 • Nine credit hours in crosslisted courses in two different disciplines outside the student's major.
 These courses may include theory courses beyond the three-credit requirement.

 • Three credit hours in feminist theory; this course may be taken in any department, including the student's major department.

-• Three credit hours in a women’s studies seminar for graduate minors (WMST 790).
+• Three credit hours in a Women's and Gender studies seminar for graduate minors (WMST 790).

-Graduate students minoring in women’s studies must include on their doctoral committee a faculty member who teaches women’s studies courses.
+Graduate students minoring in Women's and Gender studies must include on their doctoral committee a faculty member who teaches women's studies courses.

 Courses for Graduate and Advanced Undergraduate Students

 410 Comparative Queer Politics (3).
 Prerequisite, WMST 101.
 Permission of the instructor.
 Compares the histories, experiences, identities, and political struggles of sexual and gender minorities in Asia, the Middle East, Africa, and the Américas and at the United Nations.

 415 Women and Mass Communication (JOMC 442) (3).
 See JOMC 442 for description.